 If you live in Winnipeg, you can place your pumpkin in your leaf and yard waste bag for city collection and it will be composted at Brady Road Resource Management Facility.
+Or bring to Compost Winnipeg’s first Annual Pumpkin Drop on November 6!
 Or, you can compost it at home!

 The key thing is not to throw your pumpkin in the compost bin whole.
 Not only does this take up a lot of space, it will take a very long time to break down, and may attract pests in the process (squirrels love taking bites out of pumpkins!).
 This late in the year, not much decomposition will happen before it freezes right up for winter, but if you add it correctly now, it’ll be ready to go in spring.

 If you’ve already got a compost pile, it’s easy to compost your pumpkin.
 Just cut it down into smaller pieces (some people puree it, but that’s not necessary), add to your bin, and toss in a light layer of leaves on top to just cover the pumpkin pieces.
 This will help balance out the nutrients and keep pests away.
 Come spring, our friends the decomposing microorganisms will awaken and arrive, and get to munching!
 If you haven’t yet got a compost pile or bin, head here for our easy getting-started guide.